Souvenir and shopping in Nepal

 Wood Carvings: The Newars of Kathmandu valley are endowed with the ingenuity of wood carving which constitute items like intricately carved windows, ornate doors, photo frames, jewelry boxes, peacock windows, table lamp, and house items.

 Woolen carpets: Carpet weaving started as a household occupation in the mountains of Nepal from the 1960’s.
-Hand knotted carpets are available in Nepali and Tibetan themes with both traditional and modern designs in a great variety of colors, sizes and knots.
+Hand knotted carpets are available in Nepali and Tibetan themes with both traditional and modern designs in a great variety of colours, sizes and knots.

 Masks: Masks have always been popular among the Hindus of Kathmandu valley and are an important part of the cultural performance in festivals and rituals.

 All those items are available in Thamel, New road and three durbar squares of Kathmandu valley.